foureyes/csci-ua.0480-spring2017-008/slides/16/auth.markdown

 <section markdown="block">
 ## Passport Strategies Continued

-When we create a strategy, we define a callback function that:
+__When we create a strategy, we define a callback function that:__ &rarr;

-* finds and returns the user that possesses a set of credentials
+1. {:.fragment} finds and returns the user that possesses a set of credentials
-* for our local strategy, that means we have to retrieve a user from our database using their username and (hashed) password
+2. {:.fragment} for our local strategy, that means we have to retrieve a user from our database using their username and (hashed) password
-* soooo... we could write this function ourselves, or use a module that does this for us (we'll take the easier route: use passport-local-mongoose)
+3. {:.fragment} soooo... we could write this function ourselves, or use a module that does this for us (we'll take the easier route: use passport-local-mongoose)

 </section>
 <section markdown="block">